giumonros/Measured-vs-simulated-PV/README.md

 4- Go inside the ``Measured PV data`` folder ; Click on "Add files" and "Upload files" ; Upload your new excel file

-5- Commit the changes, create a pull request and we will review it!
+5- Commit the changes, create a pull request, we will review it and after a while your data will be shared on the repository!

 ## Installation guide for the PV time series analysis tool